yurynix/yoshi/docs/guides/app-flow.md

 Possible flags:

 - `--server`: By default, starts your application server by running `index.js`.
 Pass a different value to start up a different script.
-- `--https`: Start `webpack-dev-server` with HTTPS.
-Note that it will only affect `webpack-dev-server` and not your application server.
 - `--url`: By default, opens your browser with `http://localhost:3000`.
 Use this to pass a different URL.
 - `--production`: Start using un-minified production build.
 - `--debug`: Pass this flag to run your application server with a debugger.